Community rallies around 8-year-old cancer victim

 In addition, the same day there will be a bake sale at Homeland on Czech Hall Road and 10th Street.

-BeYoutique also will hold a fundraiser from 4 to 7 p.m. on Aug.
-22.
+Be-You-tique in Yukon is hosting a a fundraiser from 4 to 7 p.m. on Thursday.

 Thomas said several local stores also have allowed them to place donation canisters to help raise funds.